Is dry skin, fatigue, forgetfulness, heart problems, poor circulation, or mood swings a concern?

 Unfortunately, enough of us aren’t getting them in the right proportions in our diet.

-Once you really get to know your omegas from your onions, I think you’ll agree that a daily dose of essential fats is key to leading a healthy, vibrant life.
+But once you really get to know your omegas from your onions, we think you’ll agree, that a daily dose of essential fats is key to leading a healthy, vibrant life.

 So let’s take a closer look at these beneficial omegas:

-Polyunsaturated fats provide us with two essential fatty acids.
-These are used as building blocks for many cells and molecules within our body, which requires a balance of both omega-6 and omega-3 fatty acids for good health.
+These polyunsaturated fats provide us with two essential fatty acids – the building blocks for many cells and molecules within our body, which require both omega-6 and omega-3 fatty acids.